-Eligible Activities Cost Maximums and Guidance A. Continuation of FireSmart positions based on the recommended job descriptions: • FireSmart Coordinator • Local FireSmart Representative • Wildfire Mitigation Specialist • Wildfire Forest Professional • FireSmart Crew Member The primary focus of FireSmart positions is to support eligible FireSmart activities but other activities related to emergency management (i.e. EOC, ESS, evacuations), structural fire and/or forestry (i.e. Indigenous Guardians) are eligible as no more than 20% of job duties.
+The primary focus of FireSmart positions is to support eligible FireSmart activities but other activities related to emergency management (i.e. EOC, ESS, evacuations), structural fire and/or forestry (i.e. Indigenous Guardians) are eligible as no more than 20% of job duties.

-2. EDUCATION (Required for all allocation-based funding)
+2. EDUCATION (Required in all applications)

 Public education and outreach play a critical role in helping communities prepare for wildfire by promoting a sense of empowerment and shared responsibility.
-All projects are required to include an education component.
+All applications are required to include an education component in this section.
 For costs associated with the purchase of FireSmart resources please visit Resources on FireSmartBC.ca.

+Eligible Activities

-Eligible Activities Cost Maximums and Guidance A. Update signage, social media, websites and/or newsletters, and community education materials or displays related to a proposed activity in categories 2 through 10 below.
+A. Update signage, social media, applicant websites and/or newsletters, and community education materials or displays related to a proposed activity in categories 2 through 10 below.

 Please note: Ember mascots will be available on a limited basis and regional allocation will be considered before approval.

+Cost Maximums and Guidance

-Banners: up to \$1,600 (total order per year) Posters: \$250 (total order per year) Videos specific to community wildfire resiliency: up to \$10,700 each per year Tents, including walls: up to \$2,200 each Vehicle decals: up to \$750 (total order per year) T-shirts: up to \$1,100 (total order per year) Ember mascot: up to \$9,000 Updated November 2023 - FireSmart Magnetic Board: no longer available
+- Banners: up to \$1,600 (total order per year) - Posters: \$250 (total order per year) - Videos specific to community wildfire resiliency: up to \$10,700 each per year - Tents, including walls: up to \$2,200 each - Vehicle decals: up to \$750 (total order per year) - T-shirts: up to \$1,100 (total order per year) - Ember mascot: up to \$9,000 - Updated November 2023 - FireSmart Magnetic Board: no longer available - B. Promote/distribute FireSmart educational resources, such as FireSmart 101, Wildfire Risk Reduction Basics, FireSmart BC Education Program, FireSmart Begins at Home app, social media, FireSmart BC materials.